-Of Brazil's 430 higher education institutions that offer postgraduate courses, 320 (74.5%) replied to a CAPES survey on internationalisation with the following results: 176 institutions stated to be poorly internationalised and 49 stated they were not internationalised at all. - Only 8 considered themselves to be highly internationalised and 88 stated that they were reasonably internationalised. - 168 institutions had no internationalisation plan. - 110 institutions sought help from CAPES to develop a plan. - 24 stated they were not in a position to implement internationalisation.
-Regarding active mobility, 84% of the institutions stated that they were in a position to receive international visitors, although 64% of them did not count with a strategic plan in order to do so. rce: CAPES, 201
+Of Brazil's 430 higher education institutions that offer postgraduate courses, 320 (74.5%) replied to a CAPES survey on internationalisation with the following results: 176 institutions said they were poorly internationalised and 49 stated they were not internationalised at all. - Only 8 considered themselves to be highly internationalised and 88 stated that they were reasonably internationalised. - 168 institutions had no internationalisation plan. - 110 institutions sought help from CAPES to develop a plan. - 24 stated they were not in a position to implement internationalisation.
+Regarding active mobility, 84% of the institutions stated that they were in a position to host international visitors, although 64% of them did not have a strategic plan in order to do so. rce: CAPES, 201

 Institutional and individual initiatives ushering in change Institutions of higher education attaining internationalisation are endowed with some striking characteristics that include: faculty and student mobility; engagement in international and multilateral research networks; and good networking with people from other countries.
-"To achieve this, chancellor offices must be engaged in missions, visiting foreign universities and endeavoring to sign bilateral agreements", explains Haroldo Reimer, President of the Internationalisation and Mobility Chamber of the Brazilian Association of State and Municipal University Chancellors (ABRUEM).
+"To achieve this, the offices of vice-chancellors must be engaged in missions, visiting foreign universities and endeavouring to sign bilateral agreements", explains Haroldo Reimer, President of the Internationalisation and Mobility Chamber of the Brazilian Association of State and Municipal University Chancellors (ABRUEM).
 "It is a challenge to find the right structures and initiatives for a university to prosper and achieve results", says Telma Nunes Gimenez, International Relations Advisor at Londrina State University (UEL).
-In addition to adequate institutional investments, it is vital not to neglect constant systemic support for individual initiatives, helping researchers respond to tender announcements, apply for sandwich PhD programmes supported by funding agencies, take sabbaticals and generally circulate at international conferences, in order to network effectively.
-Mrs. Gimenez also stresses the importance of bolstering investments in ongoing English language training and qualification initiatives.
-10 STEPS TOWARDS INTERNATIONALISATION Acknowledge the importance and need for internationalisation.
-Develop plans and goals that provide ways of leveraging (internationalisation.
-Institutionalise the internationalisation process.
-Set up appropriate structures for the internationalisation-process.
-Establish close links between targets, institutional missions and goals, encompassing research and administration, as well as education, extension and teaching activities.
-Integrate the international dimension into projects 6 implemented by university units and departments.
-Deploy strategies that include STEP teaching, ongoing education, research and academic/ administrative mobility, and more particularly, syllabus innovation.
-Conduct systematic 8 internationalisation assessments based on solid quality standards.
-Set up international relations STEP committees as agents of 9 institutional change, tailored to individual institutional needs.
-Draw up a plan that spotlights internationalisation activities.
-Source: Luciane Stallivier, researcher and professor Federal University of Santa Catarina (UFSC) WHAT MUST BE DONE AT THE UNIVERSITIES IN ORDER TO USHER IN EFFECTIVE CHANGES?
+In addition to adequate institutional investment, it is vital not to neglect constant systemic support for individual initiatives, helping researchers respond to tender announcements, apply for sandwich PhD programmes supported by funding agencies, take sabbaticals and generally take part in international conferences, in order to network effectively.
+Sra.
+Gimenez also stresses the importance of bolstering investments in ongoing English language training and qualification initiatives.

+WHAT MUST BE DONE AT THE UNIVERSITIES IN ORDER TO USHER IN EFFECTIVE CHANGES?

 Activities check list

 - Support Individual initiatives.

 - Ensure good management of institutional demographics.

 - Encourage mobility initiatives.

 - Promote changes in terms of syllabi and teaching techniques.

 - Buttress cooperation among universities in different countries.

 - Encourage networking

 - Disseminate

 a campus-wide

 internationalisation

 culture